PacoMax/Microbiota_V4/README.md

    ### import_and_dada2.sh

-This script imports squences to be processed by dada2 pipeline.
+This script imports sequences to be processed by dada2 pipeline.

-To run this program it's necesary to activate qiime2 enviroment.
+To run this program it's necessary to activate qiime2 environment.

 This pipeline cut all the reads to 100 bp length.